Spectory/lithtml-todomvc/README.md

 LocalStorage is managed in a custom middleware.
 There's no need for fancy Redux plugins, the entire middleware is a few lines of code.
-This again reduces 3rd API surface.
+This again reduces 3rd party API surface.

 By relying on completely decoupled libs that have small APIs, simple implementations and hardly any runtime we mitigate risk of breaking changes.
 The